anishst/Learn/CloudComputing/AWS/aws_notes.md

 - regions
     - geo locations / isolated from each other
     - consist of at least 2 availablity zone
-    - Data stored within an AWS region is not replicated outside of that region automatically
+    - Data stored within an AWS region is not replicated outside unless you configure it
     - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html
     - factors affecting region selection
         - Compliance with data governance and legal requirements
         - Proximity to your customers
         - Available services within a Region
         - Pricing
 - availablity zones
     - clusters of data centers / min 2 AZ in a region
     - isolated from other zones